naver/splade/README.md

 * **[v1]**: **SPLADE: Sparse Lexical and Expansion Model for First Stage Ranking**, *Thibault Formal*, *Benjamin Piwowarski* and *Stéphane Clinchant*.
 SIGIR21 short paper. [link](https://arxiv.org/abs/2107.05720)
 * **[v2]**: **SPLADE v2: Sparse Lexical and Expansion Model for Information Retrieval**, Thibault Formal, Benjamin Piwowarski, Carlos Lassance, and Stéphane Clinchant. arxiv. [link](https://arxiv.org/abs/2109.10086)

-We also provide some scripts to run evaluation on the [BEIR benchmark](https://github.com/UKPLab/beir) in the `beir_evaluation` folder.
+We also provide some scripts to run evaluation on the [BEIR benchmark](https://github.com/UKPLab/beir) in the `beir_evaluation` folder, as well as training code in the `training_with_sentence_transformers` folder.

 **TL; DR**
 Recently, dense retrieval with approximate nearest neighbors search based on BERT has demonstrated its strength for